+The Statement of Accounts has been prepared on a 'going concern' basis, under the assumption that the Council will continue in existence for the foreseeable future.
 The accounting convention adopted in the Statement of Accounts is principally historical cost, modified by the revaluation of certain categories of non-current assets and financial instruments.